kbase/kbase-ui/README.md

 ## Documentation

+`kbase-ui` documentation is available at [https://kbase.github.io/kbase-ui](https://kbase.github.io/kbase-ui).

+General "ui at kbase" documentation is available at [https://kbaseincubator.github.io/kbase-ui-docs](https://kbaseincubator.github.io/kbase-ui-docs).

-- The previous documentation is now out of date; new [documentation](https://kbaseincubator.github.io/kbase-ui-docs) but incomplete, and in progress.
+> Note that all of the documentation is incomplete and in progress.

 ## Contributing